island-lang/island-lang.github.io/README.md

 	inconsistentProperty: integer

 	inconsistentProperty => 0
-	inconsistentProperty => 1 // This is technically legal code, but it is obviously bogus.
+	inconsistentProperty => 1 // This is technically legal code, but is obviously bogus.
 ```

 Inconsistency may also happen between mapping rules going in different directions: